 - Roarke in the In Death series has longish hair which he normally wears loose, but when sitting down to do some intensive technical work he pulls it back in a stubby ponytail which the narration, via Eve's point of view, describes as making him look vaguely piratical.

-- Mipps in the Doctor Syn series is a retired ship's carpenter who wears his hair in a tarred ponytail.
+- Mipps in the Doctor Syn ("The Scarecrow") series is a retired ship's carpenter who wears his hair in a tarred ponytail.

 - In Rachel Griffin, Gaius is an example of the scruffy yet ready for action type; wearing his hair like this is one of the indications he is not quite the outcast loner Rachel initially assumes he is.

-- Vast majority of officers in Horatio Hornblower wear ponytails.
-Some lower-deck characters sport this hairstyle as well, but some of them have short hair.
+- The vast majority of naval officers in Horatio Hornblower wear ponytails.
+Some lower-deck characters sport this hairstyle as well, but some of the hands have short hair.

 - In Girl Genius, Airman Higgs ("The Unstoppable" Airshipman Higgs) wears one of these.
 As airship units are treated as analogous to naval ones (though seafaring definitely exists in this setting), it certainly qualifies as a Sailor's Ponytail.

-- Captain K'nuckles from Flapjack always (but rarely seen) sports a sailor's ponytail.
+- Captain K'nuckles from The Marvelous Misadventures of Flapjack always (but rarely seen) sports a sailor's ponytail.